bobcamera/bobcamera/src/ros2/README.md

 #### Launch

-Run the application launch script to launch the application: `./launch_application.sh`
+Run the application launch script to launch the application: `./launch_dynamic.sh <YAML FILE>`

 #### Note: If you run into an error similar to the following: